 Roof types that have seams and are mechanically fastened include some EPDM, PVC Membrane, TPO, Modified Bitumen, and Built-Up Roofing.

 Roof types that have no seams are spray-on and include Spray Foam and Silicone.
 These are seamless, and airtight and offer the best protection.

-How spray foam is the best option for new and restorative commercial flat roofing.
+How spray foam is the best option for a new and restorative commercial flat roof.